dfds/component-rfc/freight/notification.md

 accepted

 ## 3 Component purpose
-Provides an abstration of using iterable as our platform for sending emails.
-If we change from using iterable in the future we only have to change one component.
+Provides an abstraction of using iterable as our platform for sending emails.
+If we change from using iterable, in the future, we only have to change one component.

 ## 4 Capability
 ### 4.1 Level 1